CWRU Policies for Teaching Assistant Training

 Undergraduate Teaching Assistant Policies

 1. Faculty members are responsible for ensuring that the undergraduate student has the necessary background and abilities to function as a UTA in their course.
-In most cases, the UTA would be expected to have previously taken the course in which their assistance will be utilized or to have taken a higher level course in the same topic area.
+In most cases, the UTA would be expected to have previously taken the course in which their assistance will be utilized or to have taken a higher-level course in the same topic area.
 Faculty members should become acquainted with the UTA to ascertain whether the student has appropriate skills and depth of knowledge to carry out the intended teaching or grading assignments.
+Additional resources for faculty members can be found at: https://case.edu/ucite/teaching-resources/working-effectively-your-teaching-assistant

-2. The Office of the Provost requires that students employed as UTAs successfully complete TA training, provided by UCITE at the start of each fall and spring semester.
-Training will take place online and during an orientation session prior to or concurrent with their first teaching assistant assignment.
-Faculty members are expected to provide any additional course-specific training necessary for the UTA to complete their assignment.
-Students who do not complete the required training will be ineligible to work as a TA.
+2. The Office of the Provost requires that students employed as UTAs successfully complete training prior to beginning their first TA assignment.
+Students who are hired as a UTA after the beginning of the semester must complete training within one week of being hired.
+Faculty members are expected to provide any additional course-specific training necessary for the UTA to complete their assignment, including assessment rubrics.
+Students who do not complete the required training are ineligible to work as a UTA.

-3. Departments are responsible for notifying UTAs of their appointments and the associated required training.
-UCITE will notify the campus community of training dates and procedures.
-Questions related to UTA training may be addressed to UTATraining@case.edu.
+3. Departments/schools are responsible for notifying UTAs of their appointments and the associated required training.
+UCITE provides details about UTA training at: https://case.edu/ucite/ta-training/undergraduate-ta-training.
+Questions related to UTA training may be addressed to: UTATraining@case.edu.

-4. Students required to complete UTA Training will register for UNIV 300, Professional Development for Undergraduate Teaching Assistants.
+4. Students complete UTA Training by registering for UNIV 300, Professional Development for Undergraduate Teaching Assistants.
 0 Units.
-Online instructional sessions and an in-person seminar designed to help students develop basic competencies necessary to be a successful TA.
-Students who do not complete the course will receive a No Passing grade (NP) and will be ineligible to work as a TA.
-Students completing the online sessions and in-person seminar will receive a Passing grade (P) and will not need to register for the course again.
+UNIV 300 is a fully asynchronous online course, delivered through Canvas, and is available prior to both the Fall and Spring semester.
+The course is designed to help students develop basic competencies necessary to be a successful UTA.
+Students who do not complete the course will receive a No Passing grade (NP) and will be ineligible to work as a UTA.
+Students who complete the course will receive a Passing grade (P) and will not need to register for the course again for any future TA assignments while an undergraduate.
+See Appendix A for a course description.

 5. Faculty and UTAs should work together to identify any potential peer conflicts for the UTA.
 The course roster should be examined at or prior to the start of the semester to identify potential conflicts of interest.
 UTAs should not be placed in a position wherein they are being asked to evaluate the academic work of their friends.